WiReSens Toolkit: An Open-source Platform towards Accessible Wireless Tactile Sensing

 \section{Conclusion}

-We introduced WiReSens Toolkit, composed of open-source hardware, an Arduino library, and a Python library designed to facilitate the creation of portable, adaptive, and long-lasting resistive-matrix-based tactile sensing devices.
-Our Arduino library supports variably-sized resistive sensor array readout, wireless communication via Wi-Fi, BLE, or ESP-NOW protocols, adaptive form-factor sensitivity through calibration, and power efficiency through intermittent computing techniques.
-Additionally, our Python receiver library streamlines the reception, logging, and real-time custom visualization of tactile sensing data from multiple devices.
+We introduced the WiReSens Toolkit, designed to facilitate the creation of portable, adaptive, and long-lasting resistive-matrix-based tactile sensing devices.
+Our implementation supports variably-sized resistive sensor array readout, wireless communication via Wi-Fi, BLE, or ESP-NOW protocols, adaptive sensitivity through auto-calibration, and power efficiency through intermittent computing techniques.
+Additionally, it streamlines the logging and real-time custom visualization of tactile sensing data from multiple devices.
 We conducted a technical evaluation of WiReSens Toolkit's functionality, providing evidence of its ability to enable fast and robust multi-sender communication, maintain consistent sensor performance across pressure intensities, and ensure power-efficient operation.
+Application prototypes and a comprehensive user study further validate the interface as a usable and useful tool for developing interactive systems based on the resistive sensing principle.

-To illustrate WiReSens Toolkit's versatility, we use it to prototype a number of ambient and interactive sensing applications.
-We believe WiReSens Toolkit will seamlessly integrate with ongoing advancements in digital manufacturing, wireless sensor networks, and embedded AI, empowering the next generation of tactile sensing technologies for deeper insights into human interactions with the physical world.
+We believe WiReSens Toolkit will seamlessly integrate with ongoing advancements in digital manufacturing, wireless sensor networks, and artificial intelligence, empowering the next generation of tactile sensing technologies for deeper insights into human interactions with the physical world.